Stocks rally worldwide after Trump eases some of his tariffs on electronics, for now

 That’s potentially good news for the Federal Reserve, which hates to see fast-rising expectations for longer-term inflation.
 Such expectations could kick off a feedback loop that drives behavior among consumers that only worsens inflation.

 The value of the U.S. dollar, though, remained under pressure.
-It slipped against the euro and Japanese yen, while rising a bit against the Canadian dollar.
+It slipped against the euro and Japanese yen, while inching higher against the Canadian dollar.

 In stock markets abroad, indexes climbed 2.4% in France, 2.9% in Germany, 1.2% in Japan and 1% in South Korea.